11 Best of START Art Fair - Saatchi Gallery

 There are two sides to Mohau's work.
 On one hand, it appears as if his main agenda is to explore notions of masculinity and violence in a South African context, but as you look deeper, he is actually more interested in a 'movement-centred' approach in which he attempts to stop time, suspending these violent acts as frozen moments, in order for us to re-examine more closely its real meaning.

 This reminds me so much about Francis Bacon's work but rather than just distorting faces, Jaeyeol tries to capture the 'existential energy's individuals.
 In his artist statement, he says, 'Crowds of people flowing like the body of water...
 Individual energies are negated and their existences dissolved.'

 Flipping mirrors using LCD works is a great piece of interactive artwork from Hong Sulchung.

 11. A Hidden Order Prince's School of Traditional Arts London

 A Hidden Order is a collection of 10 intricate geometric prints all derived from sound – namely a suite of 10 new instrumental chamber works composed by Lee Westwood.
 Had a chance to speak with Lee in person who explained the creative process behind the composition of the music and the creation of the artwork.
 He pointed out specifically that the music was composed with a limited frame/shape in mind – the frame being the foundation for the sound.
-The artwork themselves are very interesting, as I discover some of the colours they’ve used are very reminiscent of the palate used by Impressionist painters.
-I can’t wait to hear the music.
-You can download the album via www.leewestwood.bandcamp.com or get to listen one track below.
+The artwork themselves is very interesting, as I discover some of the colours they've used are very reminiscent of the palate used by Impressionist painters.
+I can't wait to hear the music.
+You can download the album via www.leewestwood.bandcamp.com or get to listen to one track below.